growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 ## Delete child pages recursively

-All child pages under the certain page can be deleted at once.
+All child pages under a certain page can be deleted at once.

 Let's check the page list before deleting.